-Additionally, the time zone of the relay can be set by connecting to the relay and the selecting the time zone at $Commands \rightarrow Set time zone$ in AQtivate setting tool.
+Additionally, the time zone of the relay can be set by connecting to the relay and the selecting the time zone at Commands $\rightarrow$ Set time zone in AQtivate setting tool.

-6.2.3 PTP
+7.2.3 PTP

 PTP, Precision Time Protocol, is a higher accuracy synchronization protocol for Ethernet networks.
 Accuracy of microsecond level can be achieved.
-Time protocol is compliant with IEEE 1588 version2 and supports the power profiles as specified in IEEE C37.238-2011, 2017 and IEC61850-9-3 (2016) standards.